openBackhaul/NetworkDataLakeProxy/README.md

 Interface towards the NetworkDataLake

 ### Location
-The MultiDomainInventoryProxy (MDIP) represents the demarcation towards a higher-layer NetworkDataLake.
+The NetworkDataLakeProxy (NDLP) represents the demarcation towards a higher-layer NetworkDataLake.

 ### Description
 In principle, the NetworkDataLakeProxy is a fields filtered passthrough of data from the MWDI.